-- Nutritools developed by the DIET@NET partnership2 - DAPA Measurement Toolkit developed by the University of Cambridge (also supported by the NHS, European Union and InterConnect Project)3
+- Nutritools developed by the DIET@NET partnership2 - The Measurement Toolkit (previously called the DAPA Measurement Toolkit) developed by the MRC Epidemiology Unit, University of Cambridge (also supported by the NHS, European Union, and InterConnect Project)3

-Each DAT has specific strengths and weakness and the one used should be suitable for the research question, overall study design and population of interest.
+Each DAT has specific strengths and weakness and the one used should be suitable for the research question, overall study design, and population of interest.
 The reliability and validity of these tools have been discussed in Willett (2013) [6] and guidance on use of DATs is given in the online resources listed above.
-Table 2.1 to Table 2.3 give a brief overview of the main DATs used in the original CLOSER partner studies, namely 24-hour recalls, food frequency questionnaires and diet diaries (information adapted from Willett and Nutritools.org [6, 15]).
+Table 2.1 to Table 2.3 give a brief overview of the main DATs used in the original CLOSER partner studies, namely 24-hour recalls, food frequency questionnaires (FFQs) and diet diaries (information adapted from Willett and Nutritools.org [6, 17]).